Ofplarsen/IDATT2104---Project---Onion-router/README.md

 <h3>Master branch</h3>
 The master branch contains the program where the routing works.
 There is no encryption/decryption, but the get-request from the client is sent through different nodes.
+A good testsite is http://localhost:777/www.softwareqatest.com/

 <h3>Node-with-enc</h3>
 This branch contains the onion router.
 Sending the get-request from the client to the exit-node is usually